 Getting Started This Week

-Don't try to revolutionize your entire prompting approach at once.
+Don't try to overhaul your entire prompting approach at once.
 Start with these three changes:

 Include architectural context: Before asking for new code, show the AI your existing patterns and constraints